tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <!-- unityscript error highlight conceal -->
 <style> .err {background-color: transparent !important} </style>

-Firstly: this post looks at vectors, *as in physics*, otherwise referred to as *Euclidean vectors* (not scalable graphics).
+Firstly: this series looks at vectors *as in physics*, otherwise referred to as *Euclidean vectors* (and not scalable graphics).
 Unity includes built-in features for dealing with 2- and 3-dimensional vectors, but the purpose of this tutorial is to understand vector concepts and math from the bottom up.
-You will write your own 2D vector code from scratch, and once this is complete, take a look at what Unity offers.
+You'll write your own 2D vector code from scratch, and once this is complete, take a look at what Unity offers pre-packaged.

 If you are seeking a tutorial on nothing but Unity's built-in vector features, there are better places to look.
 If you wish to fundamentally understand vectors, keep reading.